 Author: Duncan Russell, Shobhan B Thakore / Editor: Gavin Lloyd / Reviewer: Thomas Mac Mahon, Grace McKay / Codes: C3AP6, ACCS LO 1, PC1, PC2, PC3, PC4, RP1, SLO6 / Published: 19/04/2021

-The aim of procedural sedation is to relieve a patients anxiety towards and facilitate their cooperation for a potentially painful procedure such as manipulation of a fracture or dislocation.
+The aim of procedural sedation is to relieve a patient’s anxiety towards, and facilitate their cooperation with, a potentially painful procedure, such as a manipulation of a fracture or dislocation.

-The principles of managing painful conditions and procedures in the Emergency Department in general are:
+The general principles of managing painful procedures in ED are:

-- The nature and site of potentially painful components of the procedure should be identified in advance so that local anaesthetic or systemic analgesic drugs can be administered to prevent pain whenever possible.
+- Identify potentially painful components of the procedure in advance so that local anaesthetic or systemic analgesic drugs can be administered

 Procedural sedation and analgesia should provide pain relief and produce a state of reduced consciousness where the patient is still able to respond to a verbal or physical stimulus and to continuously maintain a patent airway and adequate ventilation.